 Pet Insurance

-Pet insurance for a Exotic Shorthair costs $324–$648 per year.
-Given the breed’s predisposition to brachycephalic like persian, insurance is worth considering.
-An emergency visit can cost $2,000 to $5,000 — far more than a year’s premiums.
+Pet insurance for an Exotic Shorthair costs $324–$648 per year.
+Given the breed's predisposition to brachycephalic like persian, insurance is worth considering.
+An emergency visit can cost $2,000 to $5,000 — far more than a year's premiums.

 Grooming